 Five Great Reasons For Buying a Home at the Delaware and Maryland Beaches

 And why not?
-With 26 miles of Atlantic coastline in Delaware alone, as well as scores of inland bays, rivers, freshwater ponds and more, the coastal region certainly has more than its fair share of waterfront and near waterfront property.
+With 26 miles of Atlantic coastline in Delaware alone, as well as scores of inland bays, rivers, freshwater ponds, and more, the coastal regions of Delaware & Maryland certainly have more than their fair share of waterfront and near waterfront property.

 A lot of that has changed in recent years with safety precautions being put into place along the coast.
 The most important of these is a dune system that, so far at least, has protected the area’s beach towns from any catastrophic events.